Student Academic Employment and Appointments

 - Student employment is limited to 50% time during the academic quarter.

-- On a case-by-case basis students may work up to a maximum of 75% during the academic quarter without an exception.
+- On a case-by-case basis students may work up to a maximum of 75% during the academic quarter with an exception that must be submitted to Graduate Studies for review and approval.

 - Students may work more than half time between quarters (including summer) without an exception.